 The City of Moorhead asks that residents please keep on top of lawn care, and if you are going to be on vacation or your mower is "on the fritz,"consider hiring a neighborhood kid or asking a friend for assistance.

 The City of Moorhead is responsible for maintaining parks and recreation areas, along with other City-owned properties and a number of roadway corridors.
 Individual property owners are responsible for mowing their properties, including the adjacent boulevards.

 What’s the rule?

-The City Code standard requires that grass may not exceed 8 inches in length and noxious weeds must be cut down or sprayed.
+The City Code standardrequires that for areas 250 square feet or 30% of the lot (whichever is less), grass may not exceed 8 inches in length and noxious weeds must be cut down or sprayed.

 How do I make a report?